limeiCode/LifeTrendAnalyzingAndD3MultiAxesPlotting/README.md

 * **JavaScript** interacts with HTML elements (DOM elements) to make the web user interface interactive.

-* **d3.js** Data-Driven Documents Javascript library is used to manipulate documents based on data and allows to bind arbitrary data to a Document Object Model (DOM).
+* **D3.js** Data-Driven Documents Javascript library is used to manipulate documents based on data and allows to bind arbitrary data to a Document Object Model (DOM).

-* **d3-tip.js** plugin is used to create tooltips by adding another layer of data to reveal a specific element's data when the user hovers cursor over the element in addtion to ticks on the axes telling approximate values for the element.
+* **D3-tip.js** plugin is used to create tooltips by adding another layer of data to reveal a specific element's data when the user hovers cursor over the element in addtion to ticks on the axes telling approximate values for the element.

 ## Project Files:

 * **index.html**:  Homepage of the website.

-* **assets\js\app.js**:  Javascript code creates a dynamic interactive Multi-Axes(three X Axile labesl and three Y Axile labels) Visualiztion.
+* **assets\js\app.js**:  Javascript code creates a dynamic interactive `Multi-Axes`(three X Axile labesl and three Y Axile labels) Visualiztion.
 Click different X Axile labels and Y Axile labels can analyze *specific data* on the scatter plot -- `one` of the nine possible correlations.
 Each circle element represents a state with state abbraviation in it.
 Animation is generated through the transitions for circles' locations as well as the range of axes(three for each axis).
 Data-driven transformations like linear scaling is also applied to the document based on the range of axes(three for each axis), so the coordinate origin not (0,0).

 * **assets\css\style.css, d3Style.css**: External style sheets which change the look of the entire website.